What's in this article?

 One of the best marketing tips for helping make that “missed” connection digitally is video marketing.

-Video marketing is a huge trend right now and a major engagement booster.
+Video is a major marketing trend and a nearly guaranteed engagement booster.

 Examples of video marketing for mortgage professionals include: